turquoise-hexagon/correct/doc/correct.rst

 synopsis
 --------
-| correct `<command>`
+`<list>` | correct `<string>`

 description
 -----------
-correct tries to correct a string to a valid command by finding the closest match in the user's $PATH
+correct tries to correct a string by finding the closest match in a list of strings provided via stdin

-it outputs a list of commands, one per line
+it outputs a list of the best matches, one per line

 example
 -------
 ::

-    $ correct makee
+    $ compgen -c | correct take
     make
+    rake
+    case
     cmake
-    faked
-    makedb
-    qmake
+    date